JasonGrace2282/director5/docs/source/contributing/architecture/orchestrator.md

 The steps for static site deployments include:

-- Create a custom `nginx.conf` for the site that serves from `/site/public`.
-- Start a service using the `nginx:latest` docker image with the custom `nginx.conf`
+- Start a service using the `nginx:latest` docker image
 - Give the service labels so that traefik can route requests into the service.

 There is significantly less configurability with static sites (by design).
-Additionally, if a user wants to open a web terminal, they *do NOT* get access to the `nginx:latest` container (for security reasons), but rather a default base image or a customized base image for the site.
+Additionally, if a user wants to open a web terminal, they *do NOT* get access to the `nginx:latest` container, but rather a default base image or a customized base image for the site.